joseph-flinn/site/frontend/posts/e2m-st-new-devops-perspective.md

 spend quite a bit of time thinking and discussing what "DevOps" means.

-Being a part of the interview panel for my new manager--with the title of _Director of DevOps & Infrastructure_--I have had the chance to ask each candidate what DevOps means to them.Before asking the question, I always preface it with something like: "DevOps means something different to every person and it looks different at every company; so much so that each one of the engineers on this team have a different perspective on what it means.
+Being a part of the interview panel for my new manager--with the title of _Director of DevOps & Infrastructure_--I have had the chance to ask each candidate what DevOps means to them.
+Before asking the question, I always preface it with something like: "DevOps means something different to every person and it looks different at every company; so much so that each one of the engineers on this team has a different perspective on what it means.
 With this in mind, what does DevOps mean to you?"
 Unsurprisingly, each candidate had a different answer.

-Since reading Accelerate [[1](https://itrevolution.com/product/accelerate/)] a few years ago, my working defintion for any discussion around DevOps has been: _"DevOps is a collection of engineering practices and methodologies to deliver more value, faster, in a more stable way to the end user."_ I have not been truly satisfied with this definition or perspective and recently I have found it lacking.
-A quick follow up question asking about the specific engineering practices and methodologies can quickly lead to a opinion-heavy debate over Trunk Based Development vs GitFlow, Continuous Delivery vs Continuous Deployment, and how much testing is needed, where it's needed and what needs to be tested.
+Since reading Accelerate [[1](https://itrevolution.com/product/accelerate/)] a few years ago, my working definition for any discussion around DevOps has been: _"DevOps is a collection of engineering practices and methodologies to deliver more value, faster, in a more stable way to the end user."_ I have not been truly satisfied with this definition or perspective and recently I have found it lacking.
+A quick follow up question asking about the specific engineering practices and methodologies can quickly lead to an opinion-heavy debate over Trunk Based Development vs GitFlow, Continuous Delivery vs Continuous Deployment, and how much testing is needed, where it's needed and what needs to be tested.

 As I have become a student of System Dynamics, I am working on coming up with a new personal perspective of what DevOps is and how it is defined.

-> DevOps is System Dynamics applied a technical organization with the goals of high performing value
+> DevOps is System Dynamics applied to a technical organization with the goals of high performing value
 > delivery. -- (Joseph Flinn)

 This definition seems a bit more hand wavy and relies on some previously gained knowledge and